 Beyond creating a better visitor experience, Intelligent 404 pages are also a source of highly useful data.
 404 analytics will help you track how many 404s are being generated on your site, where visitors are migrating to from those pages, and what the success rate is for those being diverted.
 By diving into this data, you can gain a clearer picture of what content is working on your site, and where your gaps are.
 Understanding this data allows you to receive a clearer picture of content that is well received on your site, and gaps that need to be filled for increased user engagement.

 The best way to measure the accuracy of your Intelligent 404 is via a Mean Reciprocal Rank (MRR).
 The MRR score is a statistical measure for evaluating any process that produces a list of possible responses to a sample of queries, ordered by probability of correctness.
 For instance, the Reciprocal Rank is 1 if a relevant link was presented at rank 1, if not, it is 0.5 if a relevant link was retrieved at rank 2 and so on.
-When averaged across queries, the measure is gives you your MRR score.
+When averaged across queries, the measure it gives you is your MRR score.

 A well-constructed Intelligent 404 page will deliver relevant results with a high MRR score, keeping individuals engaged on your site, and retaining the attention of your user base.
 In simple terms, it’ll get people to stick around and help you convert them into customers.